💡 Design Education

 Lighting Your Pet Portrait

 The secret that makes gallery art look stunning isn't the frame or the print quality.
 It's the light.
-Here's how to recreate that effect at home.
+Here's how to recreate that effect at home — with picture lights, LED strips, and the $20 upgrade that changes everything.

 9 min read

 Walk into any art gallery and notice how the paintings seem to glow.
-That's not the paint.
-It's the lighting.
+That's not the paint — it's the lighting.
 Proper art lighting transforms flat wall prints into dimensional, vibrant, museum-quality displays.
-This guide shows you how to light pet portraits at home using picture lights, LED strips, and natural light management.
-Covers the four main lighting types (picture lights, track lighting, LED backlighting, and natural light), color temperature science and why 2700K to 3000K flatters most portraits, UV damage prevention, budget options starting at $15, and room-by-room recommendations.
+This guide shows how to light pet portraits at home using picture lights, LED strips, and natural light management.
+Covers four main lighting types, color temperature science (why 2700K-3000K flatters most portraits), UV damage prevention, glare control, budget options starting at $15, and room-by-room recommendations.

 You've created a beautiful portrait, printed it on quality canvas, framed it perfectly, hung it at the right height with correct spacing.
 It looks good.
 But it doesn't quite have that gallery magic.
 That's because you're missing the one thing that galleries never skip: dedicated art lighting.